 Alcohol, usually in the form of raksi brewed from kodo millet, as an offering features prominently in Nepalese rituals.
 Alcohol is produced at home for use by family members and to serve as offerings for household deities.
 At most religious and cultural and ritual functions in Nepal and in the Kathmandu Valley particularly, alcohol is the most coveted item to offer to deities, particularly Bhairava, and ancestors.

 Cadogan teapots appeared in England during the early nineteenth century after Chinese porcelain wine pots were imported and then copied locally.
 The pots had a hole in the base with a tube running from it to near the inside top, and so could be filled through the bottom then turned the right way up without spilling.
 They were named after Lord Cadogan who supposedly used them in his home.
+(The final image below shows an example of such a porcelain ewer imported from China and now in the Bowes Museum in County Durham, northern England.
+It is peach-shaped and with a blue ground.
+It dates to around 1800 and was made in Jingdezhen, China.)

 These two ritual wine ewers have excellent patina.
 The copper has developed a rich, chocolate colour.
 The engraving work about their bodies is crisp and clear.